Proudly Serving NC, SC & GA Including - Columbia, Greenville, Augusta, Charlotte and Charleston

 If you're looking for a contractor who can repair your tilting or bowing foundation walls, we at Cantey Foundation Specialists are here to help.
-Our in-house, certified foundation experts have warrantied solutions for making all kinds of foundation repairs, including straightening foundation walls.
+We offer warrantied solutions for making all kinds of foundation repairs, including straightening foundation walls.

-We provide free, no-obligation foundation wall straightening quotes throughout our South Carolina service area, including Greer, Greenville, Charleston, Simpsonville, Spartanburg, Columbia, the surrounding areas of Easley, Summerville, Hendersonville, Evans, Mount Pleasant, Chapin, Lexington, and nearby.
+We provide free, no-obligation foundation wall straightening quotes throughout our South Carolina, North Carolina and Georgia service area, including Charlotte, Columbia, Charleston, the surrounding areas of Greer, Augusta, Simpsonville, Concord, Greenville, Mount Pleasant, Spartanburg, and nearby.
 Call or e-mail us today to schedule your appointment!

 However, most homeowners will want to finish their basement and enjoy the space right away, and wall anchors may take some time before your wall has returned to its original position.